proflim123/rmua/README.md

 *catkin_make*\
 *source devel/setup.bash*
 ## Optional part
-*cd src/map_server/src*\
+(You might need to run <g++ draw.cpp -o drawer -std=c++11 `pkg-config --cflags --libs opencv`> beforehand, but shouldn't be necessary)\
 *./drawer*\
-This program allows a user to draw a map of their own by generating a blank canvas.
-Click the mouse at any point and lift it up at another point to draw a white line between these two points. \
+This program allows user to draw a map of their own.
+Click the mouse at a point and lift it up at another point to draw a line between these two points.
+The line will be invisible until you lift up the mouse \
-Press Esc to save as “userdrawn.jpg”
+Press Esc to save as “userdrawn.jpg” inside rmua/src/map_server/src \
+If you messed up just Esc and then run ./drawer again to overwrite

 ## Main part
 *roscore*\